CSE512-16S/a3-janetmatsen-mdmurbach/README.md

 In addition to reading all of the suggested materials in class, video tutorials were key for Janet.
 The ability to decode errors took more time than expected as well.

-The amount of time acively coding was about 20 hours for each team member.
+The amount of time acively coding (exclusing studying of fundamentals) was about 20 hours for each team member.
  - Matt ~ 20ish hrs
- - Janet: ~20-30 hours
+ - Janet: 28 hours
     - ~10 getting the basic scatter plot up (single X, Y pair, no dropdowns, no coloration).
 (This could be re-done in 2 hours with our updated understanding!)
     - ~10 understanding Matt's addition of dropdowns and use of d3.nest to doubly-nest the data (by year then country) and add a third dropdown for the year
     - ~8 hours writing javascript functions that count the number of non-null instance for each x/y option given the year.
 The x and y dropdowns are deleted and added back using appropriate x/y options each time a new year is added.